azure-ad-b2c/samples/policies/signin-migration/b2c/README.md

 ### Creating the App Registration via poral.azure.com
 Steps:
-1. Open the Azure portal and navigate to the B2C directory[portal.azure.com/yourtenant.onmicrosoft.com](https://portal.azure.com/yourtenant.onmicrosoft.com)
+1. Open the Azure portal and navigate to the B2C directory [portal.azure.com/yourtenant.onmicrosoft.com](https://portal.azure.com/yourtenant.onmicrosoft.com)
 2. Open the ***App registrations (Preview)*** blade in ***Azure Active Directory*** [or use this link](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredAppsPreview)
 3. ***+ New registration***, add ``http://localhost`` as Redirect URIs > Register
 4. Copy the ***Application (client) ID*** as you will need it later